-His mother soon met George, and they moved into an upper apartment in a Stryker Avenue duplex on Saint Paul’s upper West Side.
+His mother soon met George, a cowboy type from Montana, and they moved into an upper apartment in a Stryker Avenue duplex on Saint Paul’s upper West Side.
 A stepbrother was born the following year.
 He was given up for adoption.
 A year later, his second stepbrother was born and he became part of the family.
 Early on, there were regular arguments between his mother and stepfather.
 Those years when he was a little boy, Bill remembers someone driving a train engine of sorts on wheels that would give free rides to kids.
 It had a distinctive whistle that told everyone it was in the neighborhood.
 The kids came running when they heard it.
 Also, a very distinctive memory was seeing the Saint Paul skyline from Propsect Park not a far walk down Stryker - it looked so big to him.
 The first National Bank Building was tallest by far and it seemd as our own New York Empire State Building.

 When Bill was six, they moved to the lower part of Inver Grove Heights; a small working-class neighborhood just below the busy railroad switching yards for Rock Island Railroad to the west, and a short walk down to the Mississippi River to the east.
 Two marinas were just down-river and there were also areas of expansive fields and dark woods.
 With his little dog Scooter, they spent much time way from the unhappiness in the home and explored to their heart’s content.